thijstriemstra/echo-as3/lib/README.txt

-Place the following libraries here:
+Place the following libraries in this folder:

- - Greensock Tweening
+ - TweenLite >= 11.36
  - PureMVC MultiCore >= 1.0.5
  - Reactor >= 1.0.0
  - ThunderBolt >= 2.2